 We provide all-inclusive orthopedic care to patients with the following conditions:

-Surgery using the Mako Robotic-Arm Assisted Technology leads to quicker recovery times, less pain postsurgery and gives the patient better motion and function with their new knee implant.
+Surgery using the Mako Robotic-Arm Assisted Technology leads to faster recovery times and less pain.

 James Switzer’s knee pain and limitations were holding him back from living his life to the fullest.
 After an appointment with Dr. James Womack at Golden Valley Memorial Healthcare, Switzer found out he was a candidate for total knee replacement surgery and was excited that he could have the procedure close to home.